 The Regional Bishops each year are asked to nominate from their respective regions a religious and a deacon of similar qualifications to be honored with the Cheverus medal.
 The Central Ministries of the Archdiocese also make nominations from among religious, deacons and lay persons who serve on Archdiocesan committees or lead important ministries.

 There is no limit to the number of family members and friends who can join the honoree at the Cathedral.
 The presence of the pastor and a delegation of parishioners is warmly encouraged to help underline the appreciation and gratitude of the parish towards the honoree.

 We congratulate the five deacons of the Archdiocese who will receive the award this Sunday:

 Deacon Marcio O. Fonseca

 Deacon James Greer

 Deacon Kenneth N. Ryan

 For more information on the Award and for a list of previous award recipients, please visit http://www.bostoncatholic.org/cheverusawards.aspx.
-Please also see the most recent edition of The Pilot regarding the awards http://www.thebostonpilot.com/article.asp?ID=13991.
+Please also see the story in The Pilot regarding the awards http://www.thebostonpilot.com/article.asp?ID=13991.